 Subject to renewal of the engineering inspection, this process will continue as and when items of plant and machinery are due for inspection.

 Failure to have items of your plant and equipment checked means any potential liability claims may not be covered by your insurance.
 This can also lead to prosecutions.
 It is vital to seek professional guidance about your obligations.
+Find out more on legal requirement for your equipment and best practice for regular inspections.

 Our engineering surveyors can provide a range of statutory inspections, ensuring you comply with the following: Lifting Operations and Lifting Equipment Regulations (LOLER), Pressure Systems Safety Regulations (PSSR) and Control of Substances Hazardous to Health Regulations (COSHH), the latter in terms of Local Exhaust Ventilation (LEV) examination and testing.
 The engineers also offer general advice/inspections in line with the Provision and Use of Work Equipment Regulations (PUWER).